Purdue-CS193/homework-0-ShunIde/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+-->

+# Shun Ide's First CS193 Homework

+## My favourite things about CS193
+- Able to learn new tech like Unix
+- Command line shenanigans makes you look like a hacker
+- Support from current undergraduates to help me along the CS journey